d-sch/d-sch.github.io/content/posts/2025-03-02-use-shell-script-to-control-server-by-websocket/index.md

 ---
-title: Use Shellskript To Control Server By Websocket
+title: Use Shell Script To Control Server By Websocket
 description: ""
 date: 2025-03-02T19:05:20.745Z
 preview: ""